1 Organization of the course

 Further biological evolution of these first living cells eventually gave rise to our last universal common ancestor (LUCA).
 LUCA must have had at least 355 genes, which all living organisms have in common.
 LUCA was anaerobic, living without oxygen, and maintained its hereditary material using DNA, the genetic code, and produced proteins from RNA templates in ribosomes.
 LUCA retrieved its energy from oceanic volcanic activity in deep sea vents, i.e. the intensely hot plumes caused by seawater interacting with magma erupting through the ocean floor.
 And eventually LUCA evolved into all species that currently live on Earth.

-3.3 Phylogenesis
+4.3 Phylogenesis

 All species evolved from the same ancestral population of cells.
 This is also referred to as the same Last Universal Common Ancestor (LUCA).
 In the tree of life the evolutionary relations are summarized between different organisms (and groups of organisms).
 All living beings eventually can be traced back to the last universal common ancestor who is located at the root of the tree, see Figure @ref(fig:treeOfLifeBis).
+So all cells that currently exist are without discontinuity chemically connected to LUCA.
+So they have an impressive metabolic memory of 3.5 - 3.8 billion years, which predates many ancient rocks!

 The tree of life is one of the most important organizing principles in biology.
 It shows the evolutionary relationships among different organisms and that all living beings eventually can be traced back to the last universal common ancestor who is located at the root of the tree (Source: wikipedia)